 Pregnancy Glucose Screening: Why and When

-As we discussed in our Gestational Diabetes post, some pregnant women develop a type of diabetes that wasn’t there before pregnancy and goes away after.
+As we discussed in our Gestational Diabetes article, some pregnant women develop a type of diabetes that wasn’t there before pregnancy and goes away after.
 While there are some factors that increase a person’s chance of developing gestational diabetes, it can happen to anyone.
 And as mentioned above, there often aren’t any signs or symptoms.
 So in order to be sure that your blood glucose (sugar) isn’t running too high, you’ll have at least one test.
 The detection of high glucose on one test doesn’t necessarily mean that you have gestational diabetes, but it indicates that further testing is warranted.

 Most healthcare providers follow the guidelines of screening women around the end of the second trimester, between the twenty-fourth and twenty-eighth week of pregnancy (1).
 You may be tested earlier than this if you have any of the risk factors for gestational diabetes.